-- 4 Figure 1.
+Figure 1.
 Geographical location of the plot clusters in southern India.
-Each point represents a - 5 cluster of four plots: natural forest, agriculture and the AFSs at two ages (medium and old).
+Each point represents a cluster of four plots: natural forest, agriculture and the AFSs at two ages (medium and old).

 Figure 2.
-Absolute SOC stocks (0-100 cm) in the four different land-use systems.
-Each graph shows the respective forest and agriculture references and the two AFSs ages categories (medium and old) in the two different climatic zones.
-Point represents the mean of seven plots, while error bars indicate the 95% confidence intervals based on the Student's T distribution.
-Within each graph the letters indicate significant differences (P<0.05; one-way ANOVA) between land-use systems for each climate zone.
+Mean SOC stocks (0-100 cm) in the four different land-use systems, with each graph showing the respective forest and agriculture references and the two AFSs ages categories (medium and old) in the two different climatic zones.
+Each point represents the mean of seven plots, while error bars indicate the 95 % confidence intervals based on the Student's $\mathcal T$ distribution.
+The arrows with corresponding numbers indicate the trajectory of the land-use change and the number of plots originating from the respective references.